Lolz1243/npm-stats/README.md

 I hope to expand the site into a truly responsive site complete with providing standardized npm-package documentation.
 I'm also actively pushing myself to create a React-based app for npm-stats, which I hope to develop in due time!

 ### Contributing!
-If you're interested in contributing, or want to find out more information about the devs, head over to [@apertureless/npm-stats](https://github.com/apertureless/npm-stats)
+If you're interested in contributing, or want to find out more information about the devs, head over to [@apertureless](https://github.com/apertureless).

-Made with ♥ in 2019, with special inspiration from [@apertureless](https://github.com/apertureless)
+Made with ♥ in 2019, with special inspiration from Medium and Jakub Juszczak.

 ## Build Setup